-You can also use the CALL command to execute a procedure that does return a value, but you will not be able to access the value.
+You can also use the CALL command to execute a routine that returns a value, but you will not be able to access the value.

-Database-side JDBC procedures and SQLExceptions
+Database-side JDBC routines and SQLExceptions

-It is possible to code database-side procedures, like application-side methods, to catch SQLExceptions.
-SQLExceptions that are caught within a procedure are hidden from the calling application code.
+It is possible to code database-side routines, like application-side methods, to catch SQLExceptions.
+SQLExceptions that are caught within a routine are hidden from the calling application code.